 Figure 1: Average number of matches won per tournament.

-Figure 1 shows that the Six Nations are really the Four Nations Plus Two.
-England, France, Ireland and Wales all won around 3–3.5 matches per tournament on average between 2000 (when the Six Nations started) and 2017.
-On the other hand, Scotland is at 1.25 wins per tournament and Italy at 0.75.
+Figure 1 shows that historically the Six Nations have really been the Four Nations Plus Two.
+England, France, Ireland and Wales all won around 2.7–3.5 matches per tournament on average between 2000 (when the Six Nations started) and 2018.
+On the other hand, Scotland is at 1.4 wins per tournament and Italy at 0.65.
 A draw is treated as a half victory, so that the total overall number of victories is 15 each year.
 (In this figure and others, the colour code is what you expect it to be.)
 The figure sets four nations apart, but it cannot do much to rank them.

 The left part of Fig. 2 indicates that in terms of the average number of points they score per match, France, Ireland and Wales are close together, as are (at a lower level) Scotland and Italy.
 Where the Welsh do worse than the French and the Irish, and the Italians than the Scots, is in the number of points conceded.
 This difference is clear in the right part of Fig. 2, which shows the point difference (points for minus points against).
 England is noticeably above Ireland and France, who in turn do better than Wales.
 Whereas it is natural, based on Fig. 1 to lump England, France, Ireland and Wales together, Fig. 2 keeps France and Ireland together but sets England above them and Wales below.
 (Another way to look at it is that England is less efficient: despite scoring a lot more they win barely more matches than Ireland and France; and Wales wins barely fewer matches despite a point difference that is clearly worse.)